 With a 65W limit, carrying along a blender for campsite margaritas is a no-go, but it’s perfect for most newer laptops, small electronic devices, and even small TVs.

-I’m not sure how much power leaked out during that time, if any, since there’s an automatic 60-second shutdown when not in use.
+I’m not sure how much power leaked out during that time, if any, since there’s an automatic 60-second shutoff when not in use.
 Still, it’s something to be aware of.

 I did additional testing around the house with a standard desk lamp and electric razor.
-Both worked well using the portable power through the AC outlet.
+Both worked well through the AC outlet.

 The MyCharge Portable Power Outlet does the job it’s meant to.
 For a short overnight hike or a road trip where weight isn’t a major issue, it can be a good addition to get an extra day’s use out of a laptop.